TheLocehiliosan/yadm/yadm.md

        The yadm encrypt command will find all files matching the patterns, and prompt  for  a  password.
-Once  a password has confirmed, the matching files will be encrypted and saved as $HOME/.config/yadm/files.gpg.
-The patterns  and  files.gpg should be added to the yadm repository so they are available across multiple systems.
+Once  a password has confirmed, the matching files will be encrypted and saved  as  $HOME/.local/share/yadm/archive.
+       The  "encrypt"  and "archive" files should be added to the yadm reposi- tory so they are available across multiple systems.

        To decrypt these files later, or on another system run yadm decrypt and provide  the  correct password.
 After files are decrypted, permissions